 - “Many really smart people to work around all willing to do whatever is necessary to get things done”

-- “The BAC has an awesome mission, and an ability to rally together to achieve lofty goals.
+- “The Council has an awesome mission, and an ability to rally together to achieve lofty goals.
 The staff feels like a family”

 - College juniors, seniors or graduate students.
 Individuals who are no longer in school are not eligible.